raspberrypi/documentation/configuration/warning-icons.md

 Under certain circcumstances, the Raspberry Pi firmware will display a warning icon on the display, to indicate an issue.

-There are currently three icons that can be display
+There are currently three icons that can be displayed.

 ## Undervoltage warning